JonaAlbrecht/HLF-GOconversionissuance-JA-MA/Project-Description/README-files/Virtual-Machine-Setup.md

 Steps:

 1. Navigate to Compute Engine/VM instances; Click on Create Instance and specify:
-   1. Name: I kept name as VM1
+   1. Name: Suggestion is to name the instance "vm1" however a different name is possibe
-   2. Machine Type: e2-standard-2 (2 vCPU, 4 GB memory)
+   2. Machine Type: e2-standard-2 (2 vCPU, 8 GB memory).
+For the first VM, used for simulating deployment on a single machine, I chose an 8GB RAM machine and for the other machines, used during multi-host deployment, I chose 4GB RAM
    3. Boot Disk:
       1. Operating System: Ubuntu
-      2. Version: Ubuntu 18.04 LTS
+      2. Version: Ubuntu 22.04 LTS
       3. Size (GB): 30 GB
    4. Firewall: tick 'allow HTTP traffic' and 'allow HTTPS traffic'
 2. We create a custom firewall setting thas exposes all ports of the VM.
 In a real-world deployment, this would not be secure and it would be better to single-handedly expose all the ports that are needed.